 “It was incredible to see the difference this medication made – and I was absolutely amazed when I was told that the blood flow to my heart had improved by 18 per cent in just three months.

 “I also saw several other benefits during the study.
 My blood sugar levels improved, my blood pressure reduced and, along with regular exercise, I lost half a stone.
 I’m continuing to take Empagliflozin alongside other diabetes medication as it really has made such a positive impact to my life.”

 Professor Jeremy Pearson, Associate Medical Director at the British Heart Foundation which funded the research, said: “This study builds on emerging evidence about the benefits Empagliflozin can have on the heart.
 Further research will be needed on a larger cohort of patients to identify who may benefit the most from taking this medication, but this is a promising step.”

-For media enquiries contact University of Leeds press officer Kersti Mitchell at firstname.lastname@example.org.
+For media enquiries email University of Leeds Press Officer Kersti Mitchell at firstname.lastname@example.org.